drug-design/course/docs/chapters/adme-case-studies.md

 ### Three Types of Drug Withdrawals
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The 1980-2005 drug withdrawals can be grouped into 3 categories.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/three-types-drug-withdrawals-04904a3b'><i class='fa fa-play' aria-hidden='true'></i></button>The 1980-2005 drug withdrawals can be grouped into 3 categories.
 The drug toxicities were analyzed and classified based on the FDA AERS system (Adverse Event Reporting System) which consists of a primary surveillance database for post-marketing drug safety issues.
 They are shown in the table below; the fourth type of withdrawal (type D) is not considered here because there are no examples of drugs withdrawn for Type D toxicity over the period covered by this review.
 *[FDA]: Food and Drug Administration.
 Agency in the USA responsible for safety regulations.
 *[nce]: New Chemical Entity: a compound not previously described.